Seismic2647/Obsidian/Main Story/Story/Quest 2 - Help the Rogue/Quest 2.2 - Banditcamp.md

+Namen; Derrik and Marn

-Two figures step out from the gate—Derrik and Marn.
-One leans on a jagged halberd; the other chews on something unpleasant-looking, eyeing the party with narrowed eyes._
+Two figures step out from the gate—.
+One leans on a jagged halberd; the other chews on something unpleasant-looking, eyeing the party with narrowed eyes._ tapping bell on feet to let everyone know they are alive